 See the instructions below to setup and use this integration.

 To receive test results submitted by eggPlant Connector, you need to activate the Automation Integration feature in your qTest Manager project.

 - Access your qTest Manager project, and then click the Gear icon and select Automation Settings.

 - Map the automation execution results with corresponding qTest Manager values.
 The eggPlant Connector collects test results which have been converted to JUnit-compatible format.
 Execution results in JUnit format include:

 - Download the eggPlant Integration Package from the qTest Resources page to set it up on the same machine where your eggPlant tests are executed.

-- Extract the download package and access the extracted directory:
+- After downloading the appropriate package that is compatible with your qTest version, extract the package and access to the extracted directory:

 - In the extracted directory above, you can find the config.properties file, which stores all available configurations.
 You need to modify the keys in the file as described in the table below.

 |qtest.tokenstring||Yes||The token to login to your qTest instance.
 You can get the token from the qTest Resources page

 |qtest.project.id||Yes||ID of the qTest project to which you want to report test execution results..
 You can get the project ID from its URL or on the Site Administration Projects page: